 When scheduling your prelim, take into account that the Graduate School Liaison must find someone willing to serve as your GSR.
 When scheduling exams after hours (i.e. after 5:00 PM) The Dean has informed us that you must find your own GSR or make sure your committee has outside representation.
 The Graduate School WILL NOT assign your GSR in this case and if you do not have one, you will not be able to go through with your prelim.
 Do not forget that your GSR must also attend your final defense.

 In the event that your GSR cannot make it to your scheduled exam, please have that person contact the Graduate Office.
-If your GSR does not arrive to your exam, your exam should be put on hold or rescheduled.
+If your GSR does not arrive at your exam, your exam should be put on hold or rescheduled.
 Please contact the Grad Office immediately in such cases.

 The Prelim Document